 If Melissa and I were having a discussion about this, I’d let her know that refinancing means giving up PSLF for good.
 So we might talk about taking the job but keeping her loans in the federal program until she’s certain she wants to stay in the private arena.
 When she’s 100% certain, she’d want to refinance her loans to drop the interest rate down from 6.8% into the 5% range.

-The pure financial answer is yes since the projected lifetime earnings of a nurse practitioner versus the average college grad is $1,056,000 after taxes.
+The pure financial answer is yes.
+The projected lifetime earnings of a nurse practitioner versus the average college grad is $888,000 after taxes.
 This is compared to the $195,000 estimated cost of paying back student loans with the more costly path.

-Either way, most nurse practitioners should have a goal to be student debt free in 10 years or less, whether they refinance and pay it off in full or go for PSLF and save aggressively on the side.
+Either way, most nurse practitioners should have a goal to be student debt free in 10 years or less.
+That could be through refinancing and paying it off in full or going for PSLF and saving aggressively on the side.

-Just like any profession, D.N.P. candidates should only pursue this path if they’re all in and student loans won’t make them regret their decision.
+Just like any profession, NP candidates should only pursue this path if they’re all in and student loans won’t make them regret their decision.

 Having a clear understanding of how loan repayment works and how to mitigate both the financial and psychological aspects of carrying that amount of debt are a must before entering school.